 The third method I will look at is applicable for cross line lasers, horizontal line lasers that do not have 360 degree coverage.
 The aim of this method is to see if the horizontal line is indeed horizontal.
 In a room power up the laser and shine towards a wall and attach a piece of paper on the wall at the height the horizontal line is shining.
 Rotate the body of the laser so that the left edge of the line is just visible on the paper and mark the height.
 Carefully rotate the body of the laser so that the extreme right side of the laser line is now located on the paper and make another mark.
 If the height of both marks are the same or very close then you know that the horizontal line is good.

 In most cases if the horizontal is good it is most likely that any vertical is also good.
 If your laser has more than one vertical you can check them against each other for consistency.
 The easiest way to do this at home is shine the verticals along a door frame or corner of the room.
 Check that each vertical gives the same result.

 The last method I am going to look at here is for checking plumb, from floor to ceiling.
 Very simply place the laser which has a plumb function on the ground and mark on the floor the dot/cross.
 On the ceiling mark the up plumb dot/cross.
 Rotate the body of the laser three times 90 degrees looking at both the floor and ceiling and check to see that the laser provides a consistent plumb dot/cross compared to your original dot.

 The methods outlined above will cover about 90% of all lasers.
-Allowing you the opportunity to quickly check the calibration of your laser level at home or on site without specialist equipment.
-Of course if you find that you laser does in fact need re calibration then its best to get it done by a professional, who will often utilise a CCTV or optical calibration station.
+Allowing you the opportunity to quickly check the calibration of your laser level on site without specialist equipment.
+If you find that your laser does in fact need re calibration then get it done by a professional.
+A Professional will often utilise a CCTV or optical calibration station.

 For all your calibration requirements call RedBack Lasers Service on 1300 769 858